 Tony A. Bath (1926 - 2000) was a British wargamer who in 1965 created the Society of Ancients, a British-based worldwide of wargamers who favor gaming in the ancient period.
 He also contributed articles to War Game Digest and Wargamer's Newsletter and worked as a manager for Miniature Figurines, Limited.

-Tony Bath (1926, Southampton -2000) was a British wargamer who favored the ancient period.
+Tony Bath (born in Southampton in 1926, where he lived until his death in 2000) was a British wargamer who favored the ancient period.
 His Hyboria campaign, based on the Conan the Barbarian stories of Robert E. Howard, is sometimes cited as the first fantasy wargame.
 It is even said to have included role playing elements.
 The Hyboria campaign did not contain magic or fantastic creatures, however.
 A detailed account of the campaign has been reprinted in Tony Bath's Ancient Wargaming (2009) It can now be revealed that Phil Barker was the decisive winner of the 10 year campaign.
 Phil still refers to this as his finest victory.